 Local governments and property owners are encouraged to assess their situations or properties in preparation for the winter and to reach out for consultation or direction.
 If there is a certified Local Coastal Program, property owners should contact the local government staff directly.
 If the work involves any shoreline protection or bluff work, property owners should contact both local government staff and Commission staff.

 Coastal communities and their local governments can prepare for El Niño by checking debris basins and flood control channels, storm drains and culverts, community buildings, and shoreline protection devices falling under their ownership or maintenance agreements.
 Being aware of where recent fires within the watershed have denuded slopes or hillsides can help identify areas vulnerable to mudslides and debris flows.
 Designating temporary stockpile sites for localized slides, debris flows, or slumps that may affect public services is another preemptive measure.
 Along waterfronts, plans for breaching closed estuaries that present a flood risk to adjacent areas, or building up temporary beach berms with sand may be effective.
+Where existing programs or permits exist for opportunistic sand placement, local governments are encouraged to pursue nourishment in advance of storms.
 Outreach efforts to educate and discuss options with local residents may also prove helpful.

 Shoreline properties face several additional risks during large storm events.
-Structures that currently protect property from waves and erosion (such as seawalls, revetments, and cave fills) should be inspected for signs of distress, loss of material, obstructed drainage, etc. Beach areas should be cleared of objects that may potentially become battering rams or damaging projectiles during a storm.
+Structures that currently protect property from waves and erosion (such as seawalls, revetments, and cave fills) should be inspected for signs of distress, loss of material, obstructed drainage, etc. Beach and shore-facing areas should be cleared of unsecured placed objects (e.g., furniture) that may potentially become battering rams or damaging projectiles during a storm.
 Blufftops and slopes should also be inspected for instability or potential drainage issues.
-Temporary and removable protection (such as sand bags, sand berming, and beach nourishment) may be considered if there is a need for extraordinary protection but in many cases, will require a permit – please contact Commission staff before undertaking such measures to discuss options.
+Temporary and removable protection (such as sand bags, sand berms, and beach nourishment) may be considered if there is a need for extraordinary protection, but in many cases will require a permit – please contact Commission staff before undertaking such measures to discuss options.